 Question 7 - Is there anything else you would like to say about how this program meets your family's needs?

 Question 8 - Do you have any suggestions about how this program could be improved?

 Copyright © 2008 California Department of Education

-Instructions For Desired Results Parent Survey - Summary of Findings
+Instructions and Template for Completing the Desired Results Parent Survey - Summary of Findings